Area Rate Efficiency in Multi-Link Molecular Communications: Performance Evaluation

 \subsubsection{Impact of the Number of Interferers}

 \scaleSubsubsectionBelow

 In \Figures{graphic:evaluation:BER_over_threshold_different_rings_difference}{graphic:evaluation:BER_over_threshold_different_rings_no_difference}, the \ac{BER} in \Equation{eq:performance:error_prob} is shown as a function of threshold value \gls{threshold} for different \gls{nrTrans}, i.e., $\gls{nrTrans}-1 = 6$, $\gls{nrTrans}-1 = 18$, $\gls{nrTrans}-1 = 36$ (dashed colored lines), and $\gls{nrTrans}-1 = 1260$ (black color).
 The latter case is referred to as the baseline in the following.
 All results shown in \Figures{graphic:evaluation:BER_over_threshold_different_rings_difference}{graphic:evaluation:BER_over_threshold_different_rings_no_difference} were obtained by Monte Carlo simulation.
-The impact of the truncation of the number of interferers on the accuracy of detection is exemplarily shown for two cell center distances, i.e., $\gls{r0minHex} = 0.2\,\si{\meter}$ and $\gls{r0minHex} = 0.5\,\si{\meter}$.
+The impact of the truncation of the number of interferers on the accuracy of detection is exemplarily shown for two cell center distances, i.e., $\gls{r0minHex} = 4\, \times 10^{-6}\,\si{\metre}$ and $\gls{r0minHex} = 1\, \times 10^{-5}\,\si{\metre}$.
+Note that the results obtained via Monte Carlo simulation perfectly match the \ac{ML} detector results obtained analytically by threshold $\gls{threshold}_{\mathrm{opt}, \gls{nrTrans}-1}$ and the \ac{BER} according to \Equation{eq:math_section_threshold_definition} and \Equation{eq:performance:error_prob} (circular marker), respectively.